pseale/presentation-getting-feedback/README.md

 - not discussed: strong type system.
 QED
 - not discussed: without type safety, precondition checks (design by contract)
 - not discussed: design techniques?
 How do you decide what to build?
+- not discussed: pair programming - very very helpful, for ~most tasks is a net win.
+Swallow your shame and pair up